What is philosophy and death according to Plato

 Plato was a disciple of Socrates, Plato is credited with the authorship of "The Banquet," "Republic" and "Phaedo."
 As well as for Jesus, his method of teaching were the parables, for Plato is the Socratic Method or Mayeutic dialogues.
 The Phaedo is a dialogue, that tells the last moments of the life of Socrates and it is at this time that the teacher of Plato gives to his friends and disciples his final teachings: the immortality of the soul and life after death.

+In a burlesque tone at the beginning of his teachings, he argues that the true art of philosophy is the exercising in dying.
 The meditation according to Plato consists in separating the soul from the body, concentrating the soul in itself.
 Thence, he affirms: